GabrielcitoHub/Just-Love-and-Beats/README.md

-A JS&B like game made in Love2D!
+A Just Shapes and Beats like game made in Love2D!

 # TODO:
 * Create start song